 The accommodated testing window begins on the primary test date and extends through the following 2 weeks.
 Testing during the window encompasses combinations of accommodations; most students testing in the window will use the following scripts or combinations of any of the scripts in this manual.
-(The NAR includes specific instructions for combining scripts.)

 - Script 4: Double Time.
-This script covers: - 1-day testing for math only, double time - 1-day testing for writing only, double time - 2-day testing for reading, double time - 2-day testing for combined math and writing, double time - Script 5: Time and One-Half for Two-Day Testing.
+This script covers: - 1-day testing for math only, double time - 1-day testing for writing only, double time - · 2-day testing for reading, double time - 2-day testing for combined math and writing, double time - Script 5: Pre-recorded Audio.
+This script covers 2-day testing of students using the pre-recorded audio format, including double time, plus an additional 45 minutes for Section 2 of the test. - Script 6: Time and One-Half for Two-Day Testing.
 This script covers 2-day testing for students with time and one-half on the entire test (for reading, use of a human reader or scribe, or the time and one-half EL support).